1UnkMan3/Oleksandr-Popov/README.md

 - 👋 Hi, I’m Alex (@1UnkMan3)
 - 👀 I’m interested in computer technology and programming on PHP and JavaScript
 - 🌱 I’m currently learning REST API
-- 💞️ I’m looking to collaborate on with company who need some good persont in creating and supporting projects
+- 💞️ I’m looking to collaborate on with company who need some good person in creating and supporting projects
 - 📫 How to reach me by email me alexander_popov@aol.com
 - Created sites:
   <a href="https://www.popinttech.pl/">www.popinttech.pl</a>,